-Lichen Oaks Adaptive Riding Center is the vision of its founder and Executive Director, Jean Kvamme.
+Lichen Oaks Adaptive Riding Center, Now The Jean Kvamme Center for Adaptive Riding, was the vision of its founder Jean Kvamme.
 Jean’s vision grew out of her love of horses and her dream of creating a special place where others could experience healing and joy through interacting with horses.

 Jean wasn’t always a rider.
 She was raised in the Mission District of San Francisco – not a place known for horse riding.
 Further, her family’s resources could never have accommodated expenditures for horse lessons.
 Jean is not sure why she has always been attracted to horses but that love has existed since childhood.
 After marrying, raising three boys and engaging in civic activities, a turning point in Jean’s life came in the mid-1990s when she and her husband accepted an invitation to spend a day riding on a ranch in Carmel Valley, California.
 The dye was cast; the hook was set; or in more equine terms, the bit had been taken.
 On returning home, Jean began taking riding lessons and set out to learn more about these amazing animals, horses.

 Roots for the Center are planted when Lichen Oaks Ranch is purchased